tmaly1980/fastlane-plugin-firebase_management/README.md

 ```

-Add client to a project and download config file
+Add app to a project and download config file

 ```
-firebase_add_client
+firebase_add_app
 ```